 Prior to joining The First Academy, Mr. Chambers worked in various senior level positions in investment banking, retail, transportation, and logistics.
 He received his Bachelor of Science in Marketing and Finance from The Ohio State University.
 Mr. Chambers is married to his wife Karen and has two grown children, Shannon and Kacey.

-As the Director of The Extended Educational Programs, Mrs. Sarah Donovan serves as the leader of The First Academy Preschool, The Classical School (hybrid homeschool program), and The First Hope (special needs program).
+As the former Director of The Extended Educational Programs, Mrs. Sarah Donovan served as the leader of The First Academy Preschool, The Classical School (hybrid homeschool program), and The First Hope (special needs program).
 Mrs. Donovan was raised in the rolling hills of northern Pennsylvania, and attended Penn State University where she received a Bachelor of Science in Elementary and Kindergarten Education.
 She continued her studies of Early Childhood Education at the University Chichester in West Sussex, England.
 Mrs. Donovan earned her Masters in Curriculum and Instruction at the University of Central Florida.
 She then went on to obtain a Masters in Educational Leadership and Supervision from Stetson University.
 Mrs. Donovan’s endorsements include Exceptional Student Education and English for Speakers of Other Languages.

 Mrs. Donovan previously served in the Orange County Public School district for ten years as an assistant principal, curriculum and instructional coach, and classroom teacher.
 She was honored as one of the district’s ‘Teacher of the Year’ and also received the ‘You Make a Difference Award’.